awslabs/sagemaker-debugger-rulesconfig/README.md

 Amazon SageMaker Debugger RulesConfig provides a mapping of builtin rules with default configurations.
 These configurations will affect both DebugHookConfig and DebugRuleConfigurations in the Amazon SageMaker Python SDK.

-This library, intended to be used with Amazon SageMaker PySDK, helps you specify builtin rules without worrying about any details or tweak the configuration of builtin rules.
-These builtin rules are available in SageMaker.
+This library, intended to be used with Amazon SageMaker Python SDK, helps you specify builtin rules without worrying about any details or tweak the configuration of builtin rules.
+These builtin rules are available in Amazon SageMaker.

-Amazon SageMaker Debugger Rulesconfig package can be used with Amazon SageMaker Debugger or as stand-alone rule config retriever too.
+Amazon SageMaker Debugger Rulesconfig package can be used with Amazon SageMaker Debugger or as stand-alone rule config retriever.
 In addition to retrieving builtin rules, configuration for common collections can be retrieved as well.

 Example: Vanilla builtin rule without customization